trpc/trpc/README.md

 ## Sponsors

-If you enjoy working with tRPC and want to support me consider giving a token appreciation by [GitHub Sponsors](https://trpc.io/sponsor)!
+If you enjoy working with tRPC and want to support us, consider giving a token appreciation by [GitHub Sponsors](https://trpc.io/sponsor)!

-Also, if your company using tRPC and want to support long-term maintenance of tRPC, have a look at the [sponsorship tiers](https://trpc.io/sponsor) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.

 <!-- SPONSORS:LIST:START -->
 <!-- prettier-ignore-start -->